Moses Hazen: Service around New York

 On June 29, 1781, Hazen was finally promoted to brigadier general and assigned command of a brigade under Lafayette during the siege of Yorktown.
 Hazen's brigade served on the right of the line, and was deeply involved in the October 14 battles for the redoubts.

 After the British surrender, Hazen and his unit were given prisoner guard duty at Lancaster, Pennsylvania.
 While stationed there, an international diplomatic situation, known as the "Asgill Affair", developed that threatened the peace treaty between the newly independent U.S. and Britain.
-Following a series of retributive executions between patriots and loyalists, Washington, in May 1782, instructed Hazen that a British captain should be executed in retaliation for the execution of patriot captain Joshua Huddy, who was hanged at the direction of loyalist Richard Lippincott.
+Following a series of retributive executions between patriots and loyalists, Washington, in May 1782, instructed Hazen that a British captain should be executed in retaliation for the execution of patriot captain Joshua Huddy.
 On May 27, 1782, Hazen carried out Washington's order.
 Charles Asgill was chosen from amongst 13 British captains by the drawing of lots.
 The selection was a violation of the terms of the Yorktown surrender, which protected prisoners of war from acts of retaliation.
 Asgill's situation drew the attention of Queen Marie Antoinette; Washington received a letter from the French Foreign Minister, comte de Vergennes, making it clear that this course of action would be unacceptable to the French Crown.
 Due in large part to this intervention, Asgill was released to return to England in November 1782.

 During the winter of 1781–82 Hazen also took time off for personal business.
 Among his dealings was a partnership with Timothy Bedel to acquire land along the military road they had built in Vermont.

 After the war

-After the war, General Hazen, unable to return to Quebec, received a grant of land in northern New York.
+After the war, General Hazen, unable to return to Quebec, received a grant of land in northern New York in the Canadian and Nova Scotia Refugee Tract.
 He was active for many years on behalf of the men who served under him and their families, especially those that originally came from Quebec, in their quest for compensation for their losses.
 Hazen was also an original member of the Rhode Island Society of the Cincinnati.
 He also continued his litigious ways—he was involved in an ongoing string of legal actions until his death.
-He died in 1803 in Troy, New York where he was buried.
+He died in 1803 in Troy, New York, where he was buried.
 His nephew, Benjamin Mooers, was ultimately responsible for untangling many of Hazen's affairs.

 On May 26, 1828, Congress authorized a payment of $3,998.81 to Hazen's heirs in compensation for the half-pay lost to him when he joined the American forces.